astronomer/docs/astro/install-azure-hybrid.md

 sidebar_custom_props: { icon: 'img/azure.png' }
 toc_min_heading_level: 2
 toc_max_heading_level: 2
-description: 'Instructions for completing an Astro installation on an existing Microsoft Azure instance.
-This is where you’ll find the prerequisites and the process you’ll need to follow to allow Astronomer support to provision your network resources.'
+description: 'Use this document to complete the installation of Astro Hybrid in a Microsoft Azure subscription.
 ---

 import Tabs from '@theme/Tabs';